GaturaN/travels/README.md

 ## Travels

-Provides transport to nearest medical facilities for tourists in case of emergency
+Provides transport to nearest medical facilities for tourists in case of emergency.

 #### License